robert-wl/city-recommendation/README.md

 ### Architecture and Design

+##### Architecture

 The application uses a layered architecture with the following components:

-1. Controller
-2. Service
-3. Repository
+1. Controller: Receives requests and validates input
+2. Service: Contains the business logic and interacts with the repository
+3. Repository: Contains the data access logic

+##### Database / Data Storage

 The application does not use any database and the data is loaded from a TSV file into memory.
-An Q-Gram/N-Gram index is used as a kind of in-memory 'database' to speed up the search process.
-In the implementation, it indexes the city names and alternative names.
+A Q-Gram/N-Gram index is used as a kind of in-memory 'database' to speed up the searching process.
+In the implementation, it uses the Q-Gram-ed city names and alternate names as the index.

+#### Technical Details

 The application uses dependency injections on almost every component to make it easier to test.
 The *lombok* package is used to reduce boilerplate code.

 The dependencies are injected through the constructor, which may not be visible due to the usage of *lombok's* `@AllArgsConstructor` Annotations

+All errors are handled by the `GlobalExceptionHandler` class, which returns a JSON response with the appropriate status

 ### Key Features